 What is Scope?

-The scope of a role determines at which level in the product, a user has permissions that are specified for that role.
+The scope of a role determines at which level in the module, a user has permissions that are specified for that role.
 The scope of a role in Business Activity Monitoring can be any of the two levels given below:

-1. Entire product
+1. Entire module

 2. Business Process group